 There’s no way kids can hide the fact that they get extra time for tests.
 Or that they go to the resource room when all their friends are in English class.
 When others ask them questions about these accommodations, your child might feel ridiculed.
 Or they might worry that others think they’re “dumb.”

-Not all kids with learning and attention issues feel victimized.
+Not all kids with learning and thinking differences feel victimized.
 But if your child does, giving him a sense of control can empower him.
 You can help him identify his strengths and learn to be a self-advocate.
 You can also teach him strategies for dealing with bullying.
 And by celebrating success and giving genuine praise, you can show him how much you value him.